autobrr/autobrr.com/docs/configuration/irc.md

 - If NickServ Account is marked `*` as required, that's only used as nick, but supports NickServ auth.
 - The invite command field in `Settings > IRC > Edit network` are pre filled, but you need to add your IRC key.
 The rest should be left as is.

+### Connect commands {#connect-commands}

+The invite/connect command field supports a bit of syntax worth knowing:

+- Multiple commands can be chained with commas; each is sent as a message with a one second delay between them.
+- Any `/msg` in the field is stripped, so both `/msg NickServ IDENTIFY key` and `NickServ IDENTIFY key` work.
+- `/sleep N` (added in v1.76.0) pauses N seconds before the next command, useful for trackers that need a delay between authentication and the invite request.
+For example: `NickServ IDENTIFY key,/sleep 5,BotName !invite USERNAME IRCKEY`

+### Network and channel settings {#network-settings}

+A few optional settings on the network form in `Settings > IRC > Edit network`:

+- **TLS** and **Skip TLS verification (insecure)**: skip-verify is only for networks with self-signed or expired certificates and should otherwise stay off.
+- **IRCv3 Bot Mode**: flags autobrr as a bot ([IRCv3 bot mode](https://ircv3.net/specs/extensions/bot-mode)) on networks that support it; ignored when the network does not.
+- Each channel entry accepts an optional **channel password** (join key), needed by a few trackers with keyed announce channels.

 :::caution Caution

 Quite a few indexers use the same network, specifically `irc.p2p-network.net`.